 Simple Pickup was once one of the top channels on YouTube for young red blooded males looking to learn about picking up women.
-Sadly, they are no longer active and their cult-like following are left disappointed.
-The channel was started by three close friends, Jason, Kong and Jesse and they entertained millions of people by approaching random girls on the street and interesting social experiments.
+The trio entertained millions online approaching random girls on the street and social experiments.
+Despite their success, the guys are no longer friends and are all pursuing their own ventures.

-Their antics helped to attract over 2.5 million subscribers but their videos weren’t liked by everyone.
-While the guys believed they were having harmless fun, a minority of people thought were sexually harassing young women and encouraging viewers to do the same.
+Their antics helped them attract over 2.5 million subscribers but their videos weren’t liked by everyone.
+While the guys believed they were having harmless fun, some thought they were harassing young women and encouraging viewers to do the same.
 There was even a petition on change.org that received 32,000 signatures to get their channel taken down.
-Sadly most of their popular uploads were later deleted!
+They later deleted their videos and Kong has kept it as a personal channel.

 Simple Pickup became a million-dollar business after the launch of Project GO, a community for those interested in improving their game.
-They teach people how to build self-confidence, overcome approach anxiety, conversation topics and funny pickup lines, etc. It’s costs $37/month which is a lot cheaper than their other course!
+For $37 per month, they taught members how to build self-confidence, overcome anxiety and communication skills.

 After a while Jesse and Kong felt like it was time to move onto a new challenge.
 They couldn’t keep creating pickup related content as they were becoming well-known and achieved everything they possibly could.
-The guys started Jumpcut to teach others how to replicate their success online and become full-time YouTubers.
-They sell an online course that cover everything from creating original content, social media strategies, legal issues and vlogging along with other bonus modules.
+The guys started Jumpcut to teach others how to become full-time YouTubers.
+They sell an online course that covers everything from creating original content, social media strategies, legal issues and vlogging along with other bonus modules.

 1 Comment